 Because seating in the planetarium can accommodate only 50 students, for larger groups that need to be divided or groups that wish to extend their visit, there is a variety of other potential activities on the campus of Olivet Nazarene University.
-Information on these can be found below.
-For other off-campus areas of interest for visiting groups, please see the Local Activities page.
+Information on these, as well as other local activities off-campus, can be found below.

 Come and visit Shine.FM 89.7, Positive.Hit.Music for Chicagoland and northwest Indiana.
 Students will receive a short tour of the station which includes a brief interactive recording session and production demonstration.
 Contact Kristen Lewis at 815.939.5330 for information and scheduling.